ExperiencersInternational/uk-mno-and-mvno-network-features/eSIM-info/main.md

 * Using abroad: 120+ countries available, visit website for more information
 * Home provider: EE
 * Carrier profile (Pixel): Truphone

+## Firsty

+Firsty offers a free ad supported plan which requires you to watch videos in order to get 60 minutes of browsing time.
+They only offer one premium plan (Firsty Fast) which allows you to choose a flexible amount of days.
+Separate Firsty Fast plans are available for Europe and the United States, they are charged at the same price.

+* Plans: ranges from €3.50 for 1 day to €59.40 for 30 days
+* UK Networks: EE, O2, Three
+* Speeds: unknown for 2GB Firsty Fast FUP, 200-300kbps after you've exceeded the FUP or you are on the Firsty Free plan
+* Using abroad: 120+ countries available
+* Home provider: Play PL
+* Carrier profile (Pixel): Play PL

 ## Seeek